 In what circumstances is a penalty chargeable: Senior Accounting Officer identity not notified by company

-Customer Relationship Managers (CRMs), the Mid-sized Business Customer Engagement Team (CET) or a Caseworker may become aware that
+Customer Compliance Managers (CCMs), the Mid-sized Business Customer Engagement Team (CET) or a Caseworker may become aware that

 - the Senior Accounting Officer’s (SAO’s) main duty has not been carried out